 Helping Your Boy Deal with Relational Aggression, Aggressive Behavior

-Here are some parent coaching tips to consider when discussing aggressive behavior amongst friends:
+Here are some parent coaching tips to consider when discussing aggressive behavior and the mean boys amongst friends:

 Keep communication channels open, and if they are closed, gently knock.
 It's common for children to withhold information related to peer problems due to feelings of inadequacy, fears of embarrassment, or a tendency to shut off painful thoughts when they return home from school.
 Parents may assume "no news is good news" and set themselves up for shocking revelations when troubles boil over.
 Approach your child with questions that reveal your awareness and get to the source: "Just wondering how things are going between you and your friends.
 How are people getting along?
 Have you noticed how quickly kids can be mean to one other?"

 Prepare children for the unpredictability of friendship.
 One of the most devastating aspects of relational aggression is how suddenly it can strike.
-The targeted child experiences it as "coming out of nowhere" since the person who delivers it typically behaves like a close friend and confidante.
+The targeted child experiences it as "coming out of nowhere" since the person who delivers it typically behaves like a close friend and confidante, not a mean boy.
 Explain how attitudes and behaviors change as children develop.
 "It's important to understand that some friendships that feel good and strong today won't always feel that way.
 Friendships change as you get older and sometimes you need to find ways to deal with the changes you see in others."